15 Incredible Home Remedies for Jock Itch that Cure Jock Itch Fast

 Tea Tree Oil is a natural wonder for a wide variety of skin conditions that stem from fungi.
 Jock Itch can be soothed and eliminated rapidly with the assistance of this naturally occurring oil.
 Tea Tree Oil will help stop symptoms as well as kill any fungi present in the affected area.

 A 1992 study found 10% tea tree oil cream to be as effective as conventional treatments in relieving symptoms of athlete's foot, including burning, Inflammation, itching, and scaling.
-During the
+During the study it was found that 25% to 50% tea tree oil solution improves symptoms and combats the fungus in 48% to 50% of patients with athlete's foot after four weeks of treatment.

 100% Tea Tree Oil